geryb-bg/gery-web/blog/Lightsaber/Lightsaber prototyping with the Nordic Thingy 52/article.md

 ## Summary

 Wow, that was quite a lot of code.
-If you got lost anywhere along the way you can check out the complete code on [GitHub]().
-We now have, a rather strange, square lightsaber prototype.
+If you got lost anywhere along the way you can check out the complete code on [GitHub](https://github.com/geryb-bg/gery-web/tree/master/blog/Lightsaber/Lightsaber%20prototyping%20with%20the%20Nordic%20Thingy%2052/code).
+We now have a lightsaber prototype.
+It has all of the things we require from our lightsaber, lights, sounds, dead Jedi switch.
+It just doesn't really look like a lightsaber, but that's because it's just a prototype, right?

 I will definitely be posting more about this, and so will the rest of my team.
-So keep an eye out and you will see the fully functioning
+So keep an eye out for the fully functioning lightsaber soon.